KatharinaHoff/GenomeAnnotation_Workshop/README.md

 Contact: katharina.hoff@uni-greifswald.de

-Link to wall with tool names: https://uni-greifswald.taskcards.app/#/board/5a8b701b-06a8-4023-8381-1e55d00fca64?token=0ef81721-81ce-4f76-8e23-c1fb4c1f8156

 ## Course contents

+The main notebook [GenomeAnnotation.ipynb](GenomeAnnotation.ipynb) covers:

    * theory: repeat library generation and repeat masking with RepeatModeler2/RepeatMasker
    * theory: short read RNA-Seq to genome alignment with Hisat2
    * theory: sorting an RNA-Seq alignment file with Samtools
-   * practice: application of BRAKER3 (structural genome annotation with RNA-Seq alignments and a large protein data base)
+   * practice: application of BRAKER3 (structural genome annotation with RNA-Seq alignments and a large protein database)
    * practice: application of BRAKER2 (structural genome annotation with protein database)
-   * practice: application of GALBA (structural genome annotation with proteins of a closely related species, suitable for e.g. vertebrate genomes)
+   * practice: application of GALBA (structural genome annotation with proteins of closely related species, suitable for e.g. vertebrate genomes)
    * practice: application of Tiberius (structural genome annotation ab initio with deep learning)
-   * practice: combining gene predictions with TSEBRA
+   * practice: combining gene predictions with TSEBRA (enforcing gene sets)
-   * practice: BUSCO assessment of predicted gene set
+   * practice: BUSCO assessment of predicted gene sets
    * practice: preparing an assembly hub for the UCSC Genome Browser with MakeHub
+   * troubleshooting: common issues and solutions

+The advanced notebook [Annotate_Babesia_duncani.ipynb](Annotate_Babesia_duncani.ipynb) provides:

-   * for advanced learners: annotate a chromsome of *Basesia duncati*
+   * hands-on practice: annotate Chromosome 4 of *Babesia duncani*
+   * group tasks: students are assigned to different annotation methods (GALBA, BRAKER3, BRAKER2, or Tiberius)
+   * comparative analysis: compare results across methods using BUSCO scores and descriptive statistics
+   * advanced TSEBRA: enforcing GeneMark-ETP genes or Tiberius genes in combined gene sets
+   * collaborative learning: results are collected in a shared Google Sheet for comparison

 ## Cloning the GiHub repository for this workshop